robert-damoc/game-stats/README.md

 ## Setup

-1. Go to the [RubyInstaller website](https://rubyinstaller.org/).
-Download the appropriate RubyInstaller for your operating system an folow the instalion steps.
+1. Go to the [Rbenv](https://github.com/rbenv/rbenv) and folow the installation steps of Ruby.
 1. To verify that Ruby is installed correctly, open a terminal window and type the following command:
     ```sh
     ruby -v